-1.5 References
+References

 Listed below are the REALITY Release 7.0 manuals applicable to Reality X and used in conjunction with this manual.

-This manual only describes differences between Reality X and REALITY Release 7.0.
+Note: This manual only describes differences between Reality X and REALITY Release 7.0.
 Users of earlier REALITY releases will need to know how their previous REALITY system differs from Release 7.0.
-These differences are documented in the Release 7.0 Differences Supplement.
+These differences are documented in the Release 7.0 Differences Supplement .

-1.5.1 REALITY Release 7.0 System Manuals

-The following Release 7.0 System Manuals are used together with this manual.
+REALITY Release 7.0 The following Release 7.0 System Manuals are used together with this manual.

-User's Guide to REALITY Migration Utilities
+System Manuals User's Guide to REALITY Migration Utilities

 DATA/BASIC Reference Manual

 PROC Reference Manual

 EDITOR Reference Manual

 ENGLISH Reference Manual

 Document Directory and Index

 Glossary of Terms

 General Utilities and Printing

 Administering and Maintaining the System

 Saving and Restoring the System

 Using the Magnetic Tape System

 Using the Spooler

-Using the Terminal Independent

-Process Handler (TIPH)
+Using the Terminal Independent Process Handler (TIPH)

 TCL Commands

 Managing Accounts and Files

 Data Structures

 Configuring and Securing the System

 Guide to Networking for REALITY Users

 Release 7.0 Differences Manual

-1.5.2 REALITY X Reference Manuals

-The Reality X Reference Manual Volume 3: Administration provides a comprehensive description of the facilities provided to administer Reality X, both from within the Reality X environment and from outside in the UNIX system environment.
+Reality X Reference Manuals The Reality X Reference Manual Volume 3: Administration provides a comprehensive description of the facilities provided to administer Reality X, both from within the Reality X environment and from outside in the UNIX system environment.
+UNIX Reference Manuals For information on UNIX utilities and procedures, refer to the reference manuals supplied with your system.